 The Beats Pill+ scored a 5 out of 10 in our portability testing.
-This put it towards the middle of a metric where scores ranged from 2 to 10.
+This put it in the middle of the pack where scores ranged from 2 to 10.
 The Pill+ weighs 27 ounces or about 1.7 pounds.
 This isn't terribly heavy, but you'll most likely notice it when you're carrying it around.
 The rounded edges make it fairly easy to slide into a backpack, but it is slightly larger than most of the speakers we tested, so it will take up a bit more room.
-The speaker itself feels fairly durable, but does have some bare metal sections that could be susceptible to scratching, so you'll probably want to use the included carrying sleeve if you're going to be travelling with it.
+The speaker itself feels fairly durable, but does have some bare metal sections that could be susceptible to scratching, so you'll probably want to use the included carrying sleeve if you're going to be traveling with it.
 The Pill+ does not have any sort of waterproof rating.

 The Pill+ is the only speaker we tested that has a built-in USB port that can be used to charge a phone, so it effectively doubles as a portable battery pack.
 The Piil+ also charges via Apple's lightning cable, which is convenient if you already have an iPhone.

-The Beats Pill+ lists for $230, which is $30 more than its main competitor, the Bose SoundLink Revolve.
+The Beats Pill+ is a bit more than its main competitor, the Bose SoundLink Revolve.
 However, street prices have fluctuated, so it is likely you'd be able to buy these speakers at approximately the same price.
-The Pill+ is a great speaker, but if we had to choose one we would go with the SoundLink Revole, so in comparison the Pill+ is a somewhat mediocre value.
+The Pill+ is a great speaker, but if we had to choose one we would go with the SoundLink Revolve, so in comparison, the Pill+ is a somewhat mediocre value.

-The Beats Pill+ is great choice if you're looking for a portable speaker that can produce high quality audio.
+The Beats Pill+ is a great choice if you're looking for a portable speaker that can produce high-quality audio.
 However, the Bose SoundLink Revolve fills that niche a bit better.